Battle of Mala Tokmachka: Vehicle and personnel losses

 David Axe, a Forbes journalist, opined that the Ukrainian defeat near Mala Tokmachka was a military disaster, with both the 33rd and 47th losing 15% of their soldiers killed or wounded, and losing a fifth of Ukraine's M2 Bradleys, a fifth of its Leopard 2A6s and half its Leopard 2Rs with Russian forces in return only suffering light casualties.
 Photographic evidence showed that at least 4 Leopard 2A6 tanks, 3 Leopard 2R demining tanks, 17 Bradley infantry fighting vehicles, and 1 Wisent were destroyed.
-The battle was also the first documented loss of a Leopard 2 during the Russian invasion of Ukraine.
+The battle was also the first documented loss of a Leopard 2 during the Russo-Ukrainian war.
 Some of the damaged vehicles were later recovered and repaired by Ukrainian forces.
 Ukrainian sources claimed that Russian forces were inflating Ukrainian equipment losses at Mala Tokmachka.
 Russian forces would later publish a video on 13 June showing 2 captured Leopard 2 tanks and multiple M2 Bradleys.